msudol/hubot-discobot/README.md

     "env": {
         "HUBOT_DISCORD_TOKEN": "your token here",
         "HUBOT_DISCORD_ACTIVITY": "Super Bot Bash"
+        "HUBOT_DISCORD_ACTIVITY_TYPE": "PLAYING"
         "HUBOT_DISCORD_PASSWORD": "supersecret"
     }

-Remember you need to have an environment variable called ``HUBOT_DISCORD_TOKEN`` with your Bot token which you can get here: https://discordapp.com/developers/applications/me
+IMPORTANT: you need to have an environment variable called ``HUBOT_DISCORD_TOKEN`` with your Bot token which you can get here: https://discordapp.com/developers/applications/me

 ## Creating scripts for your Hubot instance, with discord adpater API